nasa-gcn/gcn-schema/README.md

         git clone git@github.com:nasa-gcn/gcn-schema.git
         cd gcn-schema

+2. Install necessary npm packages

+        npm install

-2. Tag a new version by running the following command: `npm version [ major | minor | patch ]`.
+3. Tag a new version by running the following command: `npm version [ major | minor | patch ]`.
 Choose `major`, `minor`, or `patch` depending on the kind of update according to [Semantic Versioning](https://semver.org) rules.

     This command will handle the intermediate steps of updating and committing the path changes in each file as defined in the `version` and `postversion` npm scripts

-3. Review the changes with `git log -p` to make sure that each file is appropriately updated.
+4. Review the changes with `git log -p` to make sure that each file is appropriately updated.

-4. Finally, push both the commit and the tag:
+5. Finally, push both the commit and the tag:

         git push && git push origin <tag name>

-This will make release available for use.
+This will make the release available for use.
+For subsequent releases:

+1. Pull the latest state of the main branch

+        git pull

+2. Follow the above steps from Step 3 on.